JetBrains/kotlin-web-site/pages/docs/reference/coroutines.md

 }
 ```

+> **Note:** currently, suspending function types cannot be used as supertypes, and anonymous suspending functions are currently not supported.

 To continue the analogy, `await()` can be a suspending function (hence also callable from within an `async {}` block) that suspends a coroutine until some computation is done and returns its result:

 ``` kotlin